pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Give the Soda Pop to the girl first in exchange for TM48 Rock Slide and then one Fresh Water for TM13 Ice Beam

 5F - Clerk on the left hand side
-- Buy 13 X Accuracy
+- Buy 13 X Accuracy  (14 w/ 0-4 ATK if you can afford it)
 - Buy 1 X Special
 - Buy 5-6 X Speed